cawka/cs118-spring2017/project-3.md

       - `3`: Destination port unreachable

-<span class="label label-info">Extra Credit</span>
-If an ICMP message is composed by a router, the source address field of the internet header can be the IP address of any of the router's interfaces, as specified in [RFC 792](https://tools.ietf.org/html/rfc792).
+When an ICMP message is composed by a router, the source address field of the internet header can be the IP address of any of the router's interfaces, as specified in [RFC 792](https://tools.ietf.org/html/rfc792).

-<span class="label label-info">Extra Credit</span>
-`Time Exceeded` message and `Destination Unreachable` messag are needed for `traceroute` to work properly.
+Note that `Time Exceeded` message is needed for `traceroute` to work properly.

 For your convenience, the starter code defines the ICMP header as an `icmp_hdr` structure in `core/protocol.hpp`: